AhmadHakroosh/gatsby-build/README.md

 ### Org or User Pages

-Create a repository with the format `<YOUR/ORG USERNAME>.github.io`, push your Gatsby source code to a branch other than `master` and add this GitHub Action to your workflow! 🚀😃
+Create a repository with the format `<YOUR/ORG USERNAME>.github.io`, push your Gatsby source code to branch `master` and add this GitHub Action to your workflow! 🚀😃

 ### Repository Pages

-Repo pages give you the option to push your static site to either `master` or `gh-pages` branches.
+Repo pages give you the option to push your static site to `main` branch.
 They also work a little different because the URL includes a trailing path with the repository name, like `https://username.github.io/reponame/`.
 You need to tell Gatsby what the path prefix is via `gatsby-config.js`: